avasthiji/avs-family-tree/EMAIL_SETUP_GUIDE.md

 npm run dev
 ```

-Then try registering a new user to test if emails are being sent.
+Then try registering a new user to test if emails are being sent

-#Step 5: Monitor Email Sending
+## Step 5: Monitor Email Sending

 Check your terminal/console for email sending logs: